sepehr541/chip-8-emu/README.md

 The executable is located at `build/bin/chip-8`.
 NOTE: all the keys (0-F) are mapped to each character on the keyboard (ie 0 is 0, C is C, etc.).

+### Copyright

+see LICENSE.md for project license.

+**All the ROM files are copyrighted by their respective owner and I do NOT own any rights over their work.
+Please refer to the author.**